lsst-sitcom/sitcomtn-088/index.rst

   *Results*: After analyzing all the two-night tracking we have seen that the mirror remains stable.
 The duration of the tracking is 42 seconds and not 30 seconds as initially indicated.

   *Pending tasks*: Figure out what is going on with the 42 s 'observing' period.
+The information is not shown in the “current” version of technote.

 Requirements
 ------------